Dry skin is an annoyance for anybody, and it can also affect our pets. If…

 - Anxiety and depression

-Many times, separation anxiety is mistaken for misbehavior.
-As a result, pet owners punish the dog instead of helping it with its anxiety condition.
-Although it is not unusual for young puppies to misbehave when unsupervised if these problems occur in an adult dog only in your absence or every time you leave, your dog has separation anxiety.
+Often separation anxiety causes misbehavior.
+As a result, pet owners sometimes punish the dog instead of helping it with its anxiety condition.
+Although it is not unusual for young puppies to misbehave when unsupervised if these problems occur in an adult dog only in your absence, your dog may well have separation anxiety.

-This disorder causes your pet to experience extreme stress.
-It’s not a learned behavior.
-If left untreated, it may lead to depression and full-blown panic attacks and increased intensity of its problems
+This disorder causes your pet extreme stress.
+If left untreated, it may lead to full-blown panic attacks and increased intensity of its problems

-The question is: What’s the best way to deal with this problem?
-About 41 percent of dogs don’t receive treatment, which only worsens the problem.
-22 percent are treated with drugs and behavior modifications.
+The question is: What’s the best way to deal with dog anxiety?
+One source reports roughly 41% of these dogs don’t receive treatment, which only makes the problem worse.
+22% are treated with medications and behavior modification.

 Don’t make a fuss when you’re walking out the door.
 Stay calm and walk away without giving your pet hugs and kisses.
 Act like you are just going out to check the mail.
-Eliminate stressors that may affect him, such as harsh verbal punishment, shock collars, or choke chains.
+Eliminate stressors that may affect him: This includes harsh verbal punishment, shock collars, choke, or “pinch” collars.

 Natural Remedies for Separation Anxiety

 Separation anxiety doesn’t go away overnight.
 It can take weeks or even months to reinforce new habits in your pet and reprogram how he feels being left alone.
-The key is to be consistent and work on desensitizing him slowly.
-Try to identify the root cause of his anxiety and refrain from punishing him.
+The key is to be consistent and work on desensitizing your dog slowly.
+Try to identify the root cause of your pet’s anxiety and refrain from punishments.